jubishop/logviewer/README.md

 The generated HTML file will be saved in `/tmp/` with a timestamp and automatically opened in your browser.
 The HTML includes:

-- A responsive table layout with timestamp, level, tag, text, file, line, and method columns
+- A wide, responsive table layout (1800px max width) with timestamp, level, tag, text, file, line, and method columns
 - Human-readable timestamps (MM/DD HH:MM:SS format)
 - Color-coded log levels
 - Sticky header for easy navigation
 - Hover effects for better readability
+- Large fonts (18px base size) for excellent readability
+- Simplified file display (filename only, not full paths)
 - Optimized column widths with expanded text area for log messages
 - Timestamp, file, line, and method names in monospace font
 - Color-coded tags for easy categorization